Avashist1998/notes/interview-prep/behavioral.md

 **Result**
 - The alpha was delivered on time, validated the approach, and was later expanded into a full-feature product that was released to users.
 It became the foundation for how we modeled automation impact going forward.
+- Established a benchmark showing current system handled multi-hop queries with ~25% accuracy
+- Reduced requirement ambiguity by defining 5 core user needs and 3 measurable success metrics.
+    - User Usage
+        - The user usage when up by 20%
+    - Results sharing with the team
+    - User satisfaction
+        - It went up by 22%

 ## Tell me about a time you had to solve a difficult problem